Azure-Samples/media-services-v3-dotnet-tutorials/README.md

 ---
 page_type: sample
 languages:
 - csharp
 products:
 - azure
-  - azure-media-services
+description: "The projects in this repository were created using Visual Studio 2017.
+They target netcoreapp2.0. "
-description: "The projects in this sample support the Azure Media Services v3 articles on docs.microsoft.com."
+urlFragment: media-services-v3-dotnet-tutorials
 ---

 # Azure Media Services v3 tutorials